-2.1 Hydrogenation Unit
+Hydrogenation Unit

-The bids should include two options for scope of Hydrogenation is as follows:
+Two options for scope of Hydrogenation are as follows:

 1. Initially sized for an annual hydrogenation capacity of 30 kTPA hydrogen; and is fully future-proofed and plot-protected to enable a subsequent expansion to 60 kTPA within the same overall plot and battery limits, through defined pre-investments (e.g., oversized foundations and pipe racks, space reservations, tie-in points, and oversizing of selected equipment where technically and economically justified).